-In Clay County, the administrator of Instructional Support Services annually surveys administrators and/or teachers in affected subject areas.
+In Clay County, the administrator of Instructional Resources annually surveys administrators and/or teachers in affected subject areas.
 This is to determine the need for a district standardized adoption in the subject areas identified by the state for the upcoming year.
 Based on this survey, district pre-adoption committees are formed to evaluate and rank instructional materials submitted by publishers.
-Unless otherwise approved by the administrator of Instructional Support Services, these materials are the same materials being submitted for state adoption consideration.
+Unless otherwise approved by the administrator of Instructional Resources, these materials are the same materials being submitted for state adoption consideration.

-Procedures for Standardized Adoption of Instructional Materials
+SDCC Procedures for Standardized Adoption of Instructional Materials

-- 1. An instructional materials training workshop is held by Instructional Support Services prior to each adoption for pre-adoption committee participants chosen to serve on the district committee.
-The purpose of the workshop is to facilitate the proper review process for selecting appropriate text-related materials.
+- An instructional materials training workshop is held by Instructional Resources prior to each adoption for pre-adoption committee participants chosen to serve on the district committee.
+The purpose of the workshop is to facilitate the proper review process for selecting appropriate textrelated materials.
 Teachers, lay public and students are eligible for training. - 2.
 Instructional materials to be reviewed during pre-adoption are ordered and available for committee preview sessions during the summer of each calendar year.
-Materials usually include all materials being considered by the state committee. - 3.
+Materials usually include all materials being considered by the state committee but may include open source materials. - 3.
 The pre-adoption committee will be constituted by at least one-half teachers and, when possible, one member of the lay public.
 Student participation is also encouraged. - 4.
-The purpose of these committees is to rank all instructional materials by subject and submit their rankings to the Supervisor of Instructional Support Services.
+The purpose of these committees is to rank all instructional materials by subject and submit their rankings to the Supervisor of Instructional Resources.
 In most instances, the top three rankings will be considered for the standard adoption in Clay County.
 However, when a clear consensus is identified, the committee recommendation can vary or a recommendation for standard adoption may come from the committee, particularly in secondary areas with limited instructors. - 5.
-After committee meetings, the District Office of Instructional Support Services orders school samples from each publisher for subjects being considered for adoption within the district.
+After committee meetings, the District Office of Instructional Resources orders school samples from each publisher for subjects being considered for adoption within the district.
 Publisher samples are limited to the programs identified during step 3. - 6.
 A district committee comprised of teachers, specialists, and administrators meets to review selections and determine the materials to be adopted.
 In many core adoptions, a total teacher vote for teachers that use the materials is weighted as part of the committee decision. - 7.
 The State Committee makes its recommendations for adoption to the State Board of Education by early January.
-Instructional Support Services confirms that materials being considered for core classes in Clay County are in the recommendation.
+Instructional Resources confirms that materials being considered for core classes in Clay County are in the recommendation.
 Materials that are not recommended at the state level may be removed from consideration in Clay County. - 8.
-Between November and February, publisher presentations will be held during this time for core curriculum adoptions.
+Between November and February, schools preview instructional materials for each area up for adoption.
+Publisher presentations will be held during this time for core curriculum adoptions.
+At least one representative from each school offering the course should attend.
 Videos are usually made of the presentations so that all teachers in the district will have the opportunity to view the presentations.
 Minority adoptions will not offer publisher presentations. - 9.
 The State Board of Education finalizes adoptions to be utilized by the State of Florida in February. - 10.
-When a total teacher vote is included as part of the adoption process, the Office of Instructional Support Services is responsible for supplying each school with the directions for balloting.
+When a total teacher vote is included, Instructional Resources is responsible for supplying each school with the directions for balloting, thus providing for total teacher participation.
 Teachers not teaching the subject will be excluded from the voting process.
-This process is usually completed by the end of March.
-Individual and school ballots are submitted to Instructional Support Services by the deadline, which will is usually March, but not later than April 1st.2. - 11.
+This process is usually completed by the end of March. - 11.
+Individual and school ballots are submitted to Instructional Resources by the deadline, which will is usually March, but not later than April 1st.2 - 12.
 The program identified by the district committee will be recommended by the Superintendent/designee to the School Board for approval.3